kosi-libs/Kodein/README.md

 }
 ```

-Java is subject to type erasure, therefore, if you registered a generic class binding such as `bind<List<String>>()`, to retrieve it in Java, you need to use `TypeToken` to circumvent java's type erasure:
+Remember that Java is subject to type erasure.
+Therefore, if you registered a generic Class binding such as `bind<List<String>>()`, in order to retrieve it you have to use `TypeToken` to circumvent Java's type erasure:

 ```java
 List<String> list = kodein.instance(new TypeToken<List<String>>(){});